LeoRoma/CV/README.md

 #### Teamwork

 When I was Junior Sous Chef/Sous Chef, I had the opportunity to learn the importance of teamwork.
 With a purpose to have a well trained team, I was happy to encourage and teach my colleagues new skills, to support their improvement day by day, and deliver a good service.
-Translating this into my code, I follow an AGILE methodology which allows me to be aware of which roles and responsibilities have been delegated within my team to allow more seamless product development.
+Translating this into my code, I follow an Agile methodology which allows me to be aware of which roles and responsibilities have been delegated within my team to allow more seamless product development.

 #### Adaptability